kunalraykar30/Helm_Jenkins/README.md

 ```
 ## Installation of Jenkins using Helm

 Here before installation the jenkins I have modified the values of jenkins charts as per my requirements.
-The modified chart file is present in this repo
+The modified chart file is present in this repo.
+The values file on my jenkins makes use of Nodeport and you can access the jenkins on port - 32323
+The password for admin is "admin"
 ```
 # helm inspect values stable/jenkins > /tmp/jenkins.values
 # vi /tmp/jenkins.values